AGonzalez5195/ios-types-variables-logic-operations-lab-1/README.md

 let emotion: String = ":)"

-let grade: Char = "a"
+let grade: Char = "a" <This is incorrect
 ```

 ***